posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 it is triaged to contain at least two types of labels:

 1. `needs`
+1. `feature`
 1. `type`

-These labels cover what is blocking the issue from closing and what kind of issue it is.
-We also add a `feature` label when appropriate for what the issue relates to.
+These labels cover what is blocking the issue from closing, what is affected by the issue, and what kind of issue it is.

 #### Closed issues